khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 1. selAssort - assortativity of node selectivities
 1. shESelGrow - share of edges that increase selectivity (sel grows along the edge)
 1. selEGrowth - weighted average selectivity growth across the edge (weighted by edge weight)
+1. synfire - a correlation between how often this edge is acrivated during a test-looming (linear R) stimulus and edge weight in the model
+1. synhelp - a correlation between weights that increase selectivity (values from this subset) and frequency of synfire activation during looming.
+Essentially: are selectivity-increasing edges typically activated during a looming stimulus?
 1. gammaIn - power of in-degree distribution
 1. gammaOu - power of out-degree distribution
 1. deg0 - frequency of nodes with 0 degree